-Weight gain.
-Like other SSRIs, sertraline is linked to weight gain.
-About 25% of people who use SSRIs and other antidepressants experience some amount of weight gain as a result of appetite, diet and activity level changes.Just like avoiding weight loss, avoiding weight gain from sertraline can be managed by maintaining your normal eating habits, activity level and caloric intake.
+Like avoiding weight loss, avoiding weight gain from sertraline (Zoloft) can be managed by maintaining your normal eating habits, activity level and caloric intake.

-Over time, these side effects should fade as sertraline reaches a steady state in your body.
-If you experience persistent side effects from sertraline that do not get better over the course of one month, you should contact your doctor.
+Over time, these side effects should become less severe as sertraline reaches a steady state in your body.
+If you experience persistent side effects from sertraline that do not get better over the course of one month, you should contact your healthcare provider.

-Fainting and extreme dizziness.
+Fainting and severe dizziness.
 A small percentage of people who use sertraline may experience extreme dizziness, lightheadedness and fainting.

-If you experience any of the five side effects listed above, you should seek medical assistance immediately.
-These are rare, potentially serious side effects that need to be treated by a medical professional.
+If you experience any of the side effects listed, you should seek medical assistance as soon as you can.
+These are rare, potentially serious adverse effects that should be treated by a medical professional.

 Like other SSRIs, sertraline can interact with other medications.
 The most common interactions with sertraline involve medications that treat depression, such as other antidepressants, as well as medications that can affect your heart rate and cardiovascular function.